ReedAndreas/CPS_Final_Project_Code_Eval/README.md

 Pytorch can be a bit weird to install the first time so if it is not working please refer to this link `https://pytorch.org/get-started/locally/` or reach out to me at the contact info at the bottom.

 Hopefully you should be good to go now in running the code in the notebooks.
+Feel free to run cell by cell or hit run all to view the results.

 If it gives any error of a library missing try to install it via pip.
 If that fails feel free to reach me at reed.w.andreas@vanderbilt.edu or 646-884-2406 and I would be happy to help!